dkelly255/calorieculator/README.md

 ![alt text](readme/images/meals-js-validation.png)

 ### Accessibility Testing
-The DevTools suite, and Lighthouse were used to audit the site's accessibility and found the only accessiblity deficiencies in the site were driven by Search Engine Optimisation
+The DevTools suite, and Lighthouse were used to audit the site's accessibility and found the only initial accessiblity deficiencies in the site were driven by Search Engine Optimisation

 The **pre-SEO adjusted** Lighthouse scores (with SEO deficiency) are shown below for reference